Classics and joint schools

 In addition to single honours Classics we also admit students to read:

 Classics and Modern Languages: where we welcome applicants for both the four-year and the five-year version of the degree and those wishing to partner Greek or Latin, or both, with any of the following modern languages: French, German, Italian, Portuguese, Russian or Spanish.
-This degree is an ideal combination for those who enjoy both ancient and modern languages, and wish to reap the intellectual rewards of studying both.
+This degree in Classics and Modern Languages is an ideal combination for those who enjoy both ancient and modern languages, and wish to reap the intellectual rewards of studying both.
 It provides ample opportunity to examine how classical literature and culture have shaped their modern counterparts, through extensive study of literary texts, alongside training in linguistic skills.
 The compulsory Year Abroad offers a wonderful opportunity for students to immerse themselves in other cultures, enhancing their studies and experiences.

 Classical Archaeology and Ancient History: these subjects complement and enhance each other extremely well, supported by highly connected teaching, when you may well find both an Archaeology tutor and an Ancient History tutor in the same room, guiding you through their related topics together.
 The integrated nature of this degree makes it really special, whilst still allowing students to pursue their individual interests.
 This develops a very thorough understanding of the classical world, with study of the cultures of ancient Greece and Rome at its heart.
 The archaeological element may particularly appeal to those seeking a more practical approach to the study of Classics, with this course’s emphasis on bringing the material and visual world to bare, in addition to textual analysis, as well as some required fieldwork.
 Differentiating this degree from single honours Classics, our Classical Archaeology and Ancient History degree doesn’t have a compulsory language element in it, but this is still an option for those who do wish to include linguistic modules.